 - Finish the quiz setup by adding any grade associations or date restrictions.
 As always, don't forget to make the quiz active!

-Watch the video demonstration below.
+Watch the video training below.